When And How You Should Use Filters

-I shared a general “rule of thumb” to stand with the sun behind you during sunrise and sunset a while ago, but that doesn’t mean we can’t create beautiful images shooting into the sun.
+I shared a general “rule of thumb” to stand with the sun behind you (particularly for mountains) during sunrise and sunset a while ago, but that doesn’t mean we can’t create beautiful images shooting sideways or into the sun.
 We just need to be aware that due to the uneven light – too bright in the sky, and too dark on the ground – you’ll more likely generate disappointing images if you don’t manage light correctly.

 So how do we solve the problem?
 This is when filters can help.